Turning the Tables on Larry King

 "The No. 1 thing in my life is, with the wife, taking the kids to school every day, picking them up in the afternoon.
 And coaching them, watching them put on their uniforms," said King, whose sons play Beverly Hills Little League at La Cienega and Roxbury parks.
 "Thursdays and Sundays are off limits because I coach."

-Whether taking his kids to school or playing ball with them at the park, it's not uncommon to see King around town.
+Whether or playing ball with them at the park, it's not uncommon to see King around town.
 Next time you're on South Beverly Drive, stop by The Original Brooklyn Water Bagel Co. and there's a good chance you’ll see him there.

 So what’s King’s favorite bagel?